 Delivering HTML email

 Lots of email marketing newbies make the mistake of setting up forwarding lists, or CC’ing copies of a message to all their customers.
 This causes all kinds of problems—especially when a customer clicks “reply-all.”
 First of all, there’s no way to track or personalize for a big group like that.
 And most importantly, it just looks unprofessional and impersonal when recipients can see your entire list of other recipients.
-(All this without mentioning the privacy concerns of exposing a bunch of email address like that.)
+(All this without mentioning the privacy concerns of exposing a bunch of email addresses like that.)

 That’s why when an email-marketing system like MailChimp sends your campaign, we take your message and send it one at a time to each recipient on your list (really, really fast).
 Unlike your work computer linked to your local ISP, which probably has a standard monthly bandwidth limit, email-marketing vendors use dedicated mail servers capable of sending hundreds of thousands of emails per hour.